Lesia Tsurenko vs. Lin Zhu: Prediction and Match Betting Odds | China Open

 Lesia Tsurenko vs. Lin Zhu Trends and Insights

-- In her 46 matches over the past 12 months across all court types, Tsurenko has played an average of 18.9 games.
+- Tsurenko has played 46 matches over the past year across all court surfaces, and 18.9 games per match.

-- In her 29 matches on hard courts over the past 12 months, Tsurenko has played an average of 19.6 games.
+- On hard courts, Tsurenko has played 29 matches over the past 12 months, totaling 19.6 games per match while winning 57.1% of games.

-- In her 49 matches in the past 12 months across all court surfaces, Zhu is averaging 21.6 games per match while winning 51.4% of those games.
+- Zhu has played 49 matches in the past year across all court types, averaging 21.6 games per match and winning 51.4% of those games.

 - Tsurenko and Zhu have been equally matched, each claiming two of four sets against the other.

+- Tsurenko has the advantage in 39 total games versus Zhu, winning 20 of them.

-- In two head-to-head matches, Tsurenko and Zhu are averaging 19.5 games and two sets per match.
+- Zhu and Tsurenko have squared off two times, and they have averaged 19.5 games and two sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.